octobercms/docs/backend-lists.md

 Type  | Description
 ------------- | -------------
-**group** | filters the list by a group of items, usually by a related model and require a `nameColumn` definition.
+**group** | filters the list by a group of items, usually by a related model and require a `nameFrom` definition.
 Eg: Status name as open, closed, etc.
 **checkbox** | used as a switch to apply a predefined condition or query to the list.

 <a name="overriding-behavior" class="anchor" href="#overriding-behavior"></a>